egustavsson/runExomeDepth/README.md

   - a set of BAM files to use as the baseline - one sample per BAM file
   - indexed BAM files (.bai) for the above BAM files
   - a BED file of the target region of your exome or targeted sequencing data.
 If this is not supplied hg19 will be used.
+  - annotation file (GTF/GFF).
+If this is not supplied ensembl version 71 (hg19) will be used.

 It is advisable to do the indexing of the BAM files prior to running the pipeline.
 If the dates of the index files are older than the BAM files, ExomeDepth will throw an error.
 Indexing of BAM files can be done by:
 ```bash